joshgerdes/jekyll-uno/_drafts/sftp-in-microsoft-azure-using-azure-blob-storage.md

 21. Add in any applicable Tags, ie who created it, when you created it, what you created it for and click **Review + Create**
 22. Review your configuration, make sure that Enable SFTP is enabled with Hierarchical namespace and click **Create**.

-In case you are interested in Infrastructure as Code, here is an Azure Bicep file I created to create a storage account ready for SFTP here: [https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9](https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9 "https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9")
+In case you are interested in Infrastructure as Code, here is an Azure Bicep file I created to create a storage account ready for SFTP here that can be deployed to a Resource Group, ready for the next steps: [https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9](https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9 "https://gist.github.com/lukemurraynz/e2e087010c73167fdb2ce4a44ad660e9")